We use essential storage and privacy-friendly analytics to keep Transkripe reliable.

 Fix: Pause only when needed, but always do at least one full watch or one full pass through the transcript before you write the final version.

 Transkripe can be useful when you want to summarize educational videos faster from a YouTube link.
-If the video has public captions or subtitles, it can load the transcript directly.
+If the video has public captions or subtitles, the YouTube transcript tool can load the transcript directly.
 That makes it easier to extract the main ideas without manually typing everything out.

 If captions are available, transcript extraction can be done without AI credits.
 That’s helpful for quick study sessions or when you just want the raw text.
 You can copy the transcript or download it as a .txt file, then turn it into notes yourself or with a tool like YouTube notes tool.